 At regular meetings of our Board, committee members report to the full Board regarding matters reported and discussed at committee meetings, including matters relating to risk assessment or risk management.

-Members of management provide regular reports to our Board, or its committees, regarding business operations, strategic planning, financial planning, cybersecurity, legal, compliance and regulatory matters, succession planning, governance matters and human capital management, including any material risk to us relating to such matters.
+Members of management provide regular reports to our Board, or its committees, regarding business operations, strategic planning, financial planning, cybersecurity, privacy, legal, environmental and climate-related matters, social and governance matters, compliance and regulatory matters, succession planning and human capital management, including any material risk to us relating to such matters.
+Our TESS Committee reviews metrics regarding our cybersecurity and privacy programs on at least a quarterly basis.
 Our President and Chief Executive Officer, Executive Vice President and Chief Financial Officer, Executive Vice President, General Counsel and Assistant Secretary and Executive Vice President, Chief Talent Officer regularly attend meetings of our Board and its committees when they are not in executive session, and often report on and or supplement discussions on matters that may not be otherwise addressed.